 Graduate Teaching Assistants (TA3) who have the primary responsibility of teaching a course/laboratory section for credit and for assigning final grades for such a course/laboratory section must have earned at least 18 graduate semester hours in the teaching discipline, be under the direct supervision of a faculty member experienced in the teaching discipline, receive regular in-service training, and be regularly evaluated.

-Teaching Assistant Training Workshops
+Graduate Teaching Assistant (GTA) Training Workshops

-- Classroom Certification Workshop is offered in August and January prior to fall and spring semesters immediately following the General TA Workshop.
+- Microteaching Simulation and Classroom Certification (CC) Evaluation (for GTA2/GTA3 certification) is offered in August and January prior to fall and spring semesters immediately following the General TA Workshop.
 The evaluation for Classroom Certification is the tool used to ensure that GTAs are equipped with the skills needed to deliver high-quality instruction to undergraduate students at Mississippi State University.
 In a 10-minute micro-teaching presentation followed by a 5-minute question/discussion session, prospective Graduate Teaching Assistants for TA2/TA3 certification present to an evaluative panel of graduate faculty members an abbreviated lecture that would be presented to students as part of an assigned course.
 Classroom Certification is required for all teaching assistants whose responsibilities involve direct contact with students such as giving presentations in lectures or laboratories, conducting lectures, and leading discussion groups.
 A Teaching Assistant who initially received assignment to a TA1 level may later complete the evaluation for Classroom Certification in anticipation of a change in duties that require direct contact with students.
 A GTA who has already received assignment to a TA1 level is not required to attend the General Workshop again.
 Waivers to allow classroom teaching (TA2/TA3) without successful completion of the General Workshop and Classroom Certification will not be issued.

 Eligibility for an Assistantship